sophia-g-ford/Genesys/gui.md

 code to create new CSV files based on the type of mode desired by the user.

+## Variables

+The FileTab object keeps track of the name of the CSV file in the variable csvfile.
+It keeps track of the reaction number in reactionnumber.
+It has a list called writerfields that keeps track of the headers to be used in the CSV file.
+It also contains attributes called promptentries, promptstrings and promptlabels, which are dictionaries for the Entry widgets, StringVar objects and Label widgets, respectively, for the values in the CSV file that must be supplied by the user, rather than measured by the program.
+The object contains an analysismode attribute that determines what type of data is written to the CSV file.
+Currently, the only values that analysismode can take are "Time", where the absorbance is recorded as a function of time, and "Slope", where the slope of the best-fit line to the absorbance as a function of time is recorded.

+## filenew

+The filenew method of the FileTab object mainly creates a new window called CreateNewFile.
+This window has widgets to select the type of analysis to be performed on the data, as well as a text box to list the columns to be written to the file that will contain information supplied by the user.
+When the file is created (using the savefile method of the CreateNewFile object), the column names supplied by the user and the column names appropriate to the analysis type are written to the file named according to the filename specified in the dialog immediately preceding the creation of the CreateNewFile object.

 # Analyze

 There is an additional tab to plot the processed data contained in the